camrywharton07/bioinformatics-Acute-Lymphoblastic-Leukemia-CNV-Project/README.md

 • UCSC Genome Browser: RefSeq CDS coordinates, phyloP100way conservation tracks
 • National Cancer Institute (NCI): background information on acute lymphoblastic leukemia

+## Methods:
+This project was implemented in Python using Google Colab.
+CNV segment files from cBioPortal were loaded, merged, and converted into gain/loss/neutral calls using pandas and numpy.
+CNVs were mapped to RefSeq coding exons obtained from the UCSC Genome Browser, and subtype labels were integrated using clinical metadata.
+Statistical analyses were performed using SciPy (Fisher’s exact test, Mann–Whitney U, and binomial recurrence tests), and all figures were generated using matplotlib.
+The complete workflow is documented in the notebooks/ directory.

 ## Reproducibility Instructions:
 Install the required Python packages listed in environment.txt.
 Open the analysis notebook located in the notebooks folder.